 Alaska youth with complex backgrounds, including childhood and historical trauma, can experience escalated behaviors and, as a result, are led to seek services in a psychiatric setting, sometimes out of state.
 At times, these psychiatric settings are not the most appropriate or do not have the capacity to serve them.
 Unfortunately, youth often transition from one state system to another, are placed in different homes and schools, and lack consistent providers.

-It is common for youth sent to out-of-state psychiatric treatment centers to present with the following risk factors: family history of substance misuse and mental illness, multiple traumas, one or more comorbidities,
+It is common for youth sent to out-of-state psychiatric treatment centers to present with the

 Population: Alaska Readmissions Statewide (Ages 12 to 17) Data Sources: